PySimpleGUI/PySimpleGUI/readme.md

         form.Show(non_blocking=True)
         for i in range(1, 100):
             output_element.Update('{:02d}:{:02d}.{:02d}'.format(*divmod(int(i/100), 60), i%100))
-            rc = form.Refresh()
+            button, values = form.Refresh()
-            if rc is None or rc[0] == 'Quit': break
+            if values is None or button == 'Quit': break
 	        time.sleep(.01)
         else:
             form.CloseNonBlockingForm()

 What we have here is the same sequence of function calls as in the description.
 Get a form, add rows to it, show the form, and then refresh it every now and then.

 The new thing in this example is the call use of the Update method for the Text Element.
 The first thing we do inside the loop is "update" the text element that we made earlier.
 This changes the value of the text field on the form.
-The new value will be displayed when `form.Refreshu()` is called.
+The new value will be displayed when `form.Refresh()` is called.

+Note the `else` statement on the for loop.
+This is needed because we're about to exit the loop while the form is still open.
+The user has not closed the form using the X nor a button so it's up to the caller to close the form using `CloseNonBlockingForm`.

 That's it... this example follows the async design pattern well.

 ## Sample Applications
 Use the example programs as a starting basis for your GUI.
 Copy, paste, modify and run!
 The demo files are:

-`Demo DisplayHash1and256.py` - Demonstrates using High Level API calls to get a filename `Demo DupliucateFileFinder.py` - Demonstrates High Level API to get a folder & Easy Progress Meter to show progress of the file scanning
+`Demo DisplayHash1and256.py` - Demonstrates using High Level API calls to get a filename

+`Demo DupliucateFileFinder.py` - Demonstrates High Level API to get a folder & Easy Progress Meter to show progress of the file scanning

-`Demo Recipes.py` - Three sample forms including an asynchronous form `Demo HowDoI.py` - An amazing little application.
+`Demo Recipes.py` - Three sample forms including an asynchronous form

+`Demo HowDoI.py` - An amazing little application.
 Acts as a front-end to HowDoI.
 This one program could forever change how you code.
 It does searches on Stack Overflow and returns the CODE found in the best answer for your query.

 ## Fun Stuff